Perkedel/Lah-Mboh/FAQ.md

 ## It's lagging!

-GZDoom while provides the most flexibility, unfortunately suffers from performance issues way less present on other Vanilla targeted source ports.
+GZDoom / UZDoom while provides the most flexibility, unfortunately suffers from performance issues way less present on other Vanilla targeted source ports.
 This is unfortunately not something we can resolve.
 We also tried our best to avoid building heavy slaughterion on any of our megawads here, and only do so at a much smaller amount, if we had to, as few as cases as possible.

 Workaround is, to not load too many Mods, & reduce your graphic settings down to the bare minimum enough to aleviate lags.

 Also, it is best to bank up your money as enough as possible to replace your Android phone with Build your own PC.
+Mobile phones & Laptops tend to be all-soldered, immodular!
+(Even Framework & Fairphone still have limitations despite their best efforts) That's why recommend Build Your Own PC instead.

 ## No Demo?

 Due to the coding structure since ZDoom where this has been now with GZDoom today, at this point it's no longer the same vanilla used to be.
-As the result, demo will always desync if attempted to be played, and when every new version of GZDoom somewhere.
+As the result, demo will always desync if attempted to be played, and when every new version of GZDoom & then UZDoom somewhere.

 This is because on how Demo Format is with Doom.
 It only records input.